 Florida Emergency Preparedness Guide

 To find your evacuation zone visit the St. Johns County Evacuation Zone Locator and enter your address.

 The Florida Department of Health in St. Johns County (DOH–St. Johns) was recognized nationally as a "Project Public Health Ready" certified county health department in 2010 and 2015.

 Project Public Health Ready (PPHR) is a national criteria-based public health preparedness program that assesses local health department capacity and capability to plan for, respond to, and recover from public health emergencies.
 We stand ready to serve our community in any emergency, such as staffing Special Needs Shelters when tropical storms or wildfires force evacuations, or operating Points of Dispensing or Mass Vaccination clinics to protect the public from disease outbreaks or epidemics.

-The State of Florida Division of Emergency Management website was designed to help you get started and more information is available on the St. Johns County Emergency Management website.
+The State of Florida Division of Emergency Management provides an interactive online tool, Get a Plan!, to help families and businesses stay prepared.
+This useful tool allows you to answer a series of questions and create a customized plan.
+More information to help you get prepared is available on the St. Johns County Emergency Management website.
 This is also where you can register for Special Needs Sheltering and transportation assistance to shelters in emergencies and find maps to the general population, pet friendly, and special needs shelters.

 Additional important resources for disaster planning and preparedness information for individuals, businesses, families, children, and persons with disabilities can be found on these sites:

 - LibraryOfCongress.gov—Disaster Preparedness for persons with Access and Functional Needs

 - FloridaHealth.gov—Disaster Preparedness for persons who are Electric Dependent (PDF, 79KB)

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader may be required to view these files.